roshanlouis1122000/gitter/README.md

 # USAGE
 1) Search for the tool you are looking for by :   gitter -s <tool_name>
-2) Select the author you are looking for from the list
+2) Select the author you are looking for from the list,and enter your choice like 1,2...
-3) Provide the location
+3) Provide the location , for example: /home